Nursing School Requirements for Prospective Students

-High school or college courses: Common required classes include chemistry, biology, math, english, and nutrition.
+High school or college courses: Common required classes for your nursing school application include chemistry, biology, math, English, and nutrition.
 Some schools may require a passing grade of a C or higher.
 Other schools may place a timeline on when these classes were completed, such as within the past five years.

 Criminal background check: Many schools require completing a criminal background check before you can be accepted into the nursing school.
 The main reason for this is to ensure that patients are kept safe when you are caring for them in your clinical rotations.